JimDesu/basis-lang/spec.md

 ### F.14 Operational Summary

 Basis's operational semantics is small: 11 reduction rules, four slot structures (failure, variant, class-typed Case B, frame's failure slot), one lifecycle table (frame entry/exit and retirement).
-The model is conservative — no implicit dispatch, no hidden control flow, no garbage-collection daemons.
-Every reduction step is locally determined by the current verb, the failure register, and the lexical state — meeting the no-non-local-state and no-hidden-control-flow commitments of §1.4.
+The model is conservative — no implicit dispatch, no dynamic stack-unwinding, no garbage-collection daemons.
+Every reduction step is locally determined by the current verb, the failure register, and the lexical state; the one effect emitted without an explicit verb is a resource obligation's discharge at lifetime end (§10), resolved at compile time into the frame's exit code.

 ---